mimeindustries/learn.mime.co.uk/_docs/building-the-mearm-maker.md

  - Don't force any of the pieces into position.
 If something won't fit then it's probably not meant to.
 If a part is meant to go on a specific way around then it has been designed to only go on that way around.
 If it doesn't seem to fit correctly then try turning it around.

+You can also view these instructions as a [pdf](/assets/mearm-instructions-web.pdf).

 Click "Start" to get going - if you need to repeat a step you can press the "repeat" button or press "loop" to keep looping a step until you're ready to move on to the next.